rajtastic/dmp_maxymiser_service/readme.md

 ## 6.2 Testing the Visitor Service

-Now, try sending a payload to imitate what the DMP will send to the DMP > Maxymiser service in production.
+Now, let's simulate the DMP sending data to the service.

 > For a real customer, Oracle DMP Services would work with Maxymiser to post DMP data to this endpoint directly via the DMP.
 For testing, you can just make a POST request in the correct format